12 Best Tofino Campsites For Your Tofino Camping Trip

 Bella Pacifica is a quiet campground located in a scenic oceanfront wilderness setting.
 The campground has access to MacKenzie Beach, and there are many hiking trails and lakes in the area.

-Campers have a choice of an oceanfront campsite, or one located further in the forest.
+Campers can choose an oceanfront campsite or one located further in the forest.
 Campsites are well spaced out for lots of privacy.
 RV hookup is also available here.
 Each campsite has a picnic table and firepit with firewood available at the camp office.
-Bella Pacifica is dog friendly, and you'll have access to wifi, onsite washrooms, and a laundry facility.
+Bella Pacifica is dog friendly, and you'll also have access to wifi, onsite washrooms, and a laundry facility.

 WildPod Glamping